skysqlinc/skysql-docs/docs/Quickstart/README.md

 ## Step 2: Launch a Service

 1. [Log in to the SkySQL Portal](https://app.skysql.com/) and from the Dashboard, click the [+ Launch New Service](https://app.skysql.com/launch-service) button.

 2. From the launch interface, select the choices detailed below.

-    Select:

-    - Transactions and then `Enterprise Server with Replicas`
+   - Choose between `Provisioned` or `Serverless`: Options include `MariaDB Server with Replicas`, `MariaDB Server Single Node`, or `MariaDB Serverless Single Node`.

+   - Select your cloud provider and region:
-    - `AWS` and `Ohio, USA (us-east-2)`, or `Google Cloud` and `Iowa, USA (us-central1)`, or a region of your choice
+     - `AWS` with `Ohio, USA (us-east-2)`
+     - `Google Cloud` with `Iowa, USA (us-central1)`
+     - Or choose a region of your preference.

-    - Since this Quickstart is a simple test, select:
-        - The smallest instance size `ARM64`, `Sky-2x8` for AWS
-        - `100GB` of `gp3` storage with default `3000 IOPS` and `125 MB/s` throughput
-    - Name the service "`quickstart-1`
+   - Service Naming: Name the service "`quickstart-1`" or retain the suggested service name.

-    - Select `Add my current IP: 99.43.xxx.xxx` in the `Security` section
-    - Then, click the `Launch Service` button.
+   - Click the `Launch Service` button.

     [![launch-service](launch-service.png)](launch-service.png)

     For additional information on available selections, see "[Service Launch](<../Portal features/Launch page.md>)".

-3. You will be returned to the Dashboard where your service will be in a `Creating` state.

-When the service reaches "Healthy" state, go to the next step.
-It typically takes about 5 mins or less to launch a new DB.
+3. You will then be redirected to the Dashboard.
+If you chose a Serverless deployment, your service will be in a 'Healthy' state and ready for use.
+For other deployment types, the service will initially be in a 'Creating' state.
+Please wait until it transitions to a 'Healthy' state before proceeding to the next step.
+Typically, launching a new Provisioned database takes about 5 minutes or less.

 ## Step 3: Observe, Scale